sunyatin/ASCEND/README.md

 This software is licensed for academic and non-profit use only.

 # Support
-Send queries to Remi Tournebize (remi dot tournebize at gmail dot com) or Priya Moorjani (moorjani at berkeley dot edu).
+Send queries to Rémi Tournebize (remi dot tournebize at gmail dot com) or Priya Moorjani (moorjani at berkeley dot edu).